joeswann/terminalai/README.md

 # Claude CLI

 A command-line interface for interacting with Claude, Anthropic's AI assistant.
-Ask questions, process files, and pipe command outputs directly to Claude from your terminal.
+Ask questions, process files, pipe command outputs directly to Claude, and execute natural language commands from your terminal.

 ## Prerequisites